zadrras/magnofit/README.md

 ## Replicating the paper

+Do note that to replicate the paper exactly you will need to checkout the commit tagged as [`paper`](https://github.com/zadrras/magnofit/releases/tag/paper).
+Newer versions of the code might produce slightly different outflows and figures.

+### Steps

 Generate outflow table with a varied range of parameters:

 ```bash
 poetry run python tools/generate.py
 ```

-This takes around 2.25 hours on 16 cores of an AMD Ryzen 7 3800X CPU.
+This takes around 1 hour and 40 minutes on 16 cores of an AMD Ryzen 7 3800X CPU.

 Train a neural network to predict the duty cycle, quasar activity duration, bulge mass, solid angle fraction and bulge gas fraction of the outflow: